FAST FOLD Solar Mat

 The size and weight of the Rapid Roll “T” when trailerised (2,000kg – 3,000kg total trailer weight) also makes it easy to tow with standard 4×4 vehicles and it fits on a number of commercial air freight pallets or 463L military pallet and so becomes extremely easy to transport internationally very quickly.
 Easy handling is facilitated with bi-directional forklift pockets and lifting rings.

-The 2017 Rapid Roll “T” now has an insulated composite construction which provides improved performance in a wide range of environmental conditions.
+Rapid Roll “T” now has an insulated composite construction which provides improved performance in a wide range of environmental conditions.
 A built-in environmental management system provides passive cooling to electrical components only when required – minimising parasitic energy consumption.

 Rapid Roll “T” models can be configured with independently variable solar and battery capacity.
 Models are designated, for example, RAPID ROLL 11\48 – indicating 11kWp solar capacity and 48kWh battery capacity.
 Rapid Roll “T” systems are available in single or 3-phase, 230V/400V 50Hz or 120V/208V 60Hz variants with grid-connect or HyPER-FST options.
 Optional remote access and monitoring is available.

 Rapid Roll "I" - Under Development